-"The [tax] law itself is a lengthy document equivalent to about 100 ordinary printed pages, loaded with technical details and administrative provisions of the utmost complexity".
+"The [tax] law itself is a lengthy document equivalent to about 100 ordinary printed pages, loaded with technical details and administrative provisions of the utmost complexity.
+To master all the details of this law, with the mass of administrative rulings and court decisions which has grown up about it, is an ambitious task to be undertaken only by the special student of taxation."

 It is good to know that Congress continues to "simplify" the tax code such that we now have only 60,000 pages of tax-related case law to deal with (as of 2016).
-Don't be fooled by those who say that the code as written by Congress is only about 2800 pages long.
+Don't be fooled by those who say that the code as written by Congress is only about 2,800 pages long.
 That is true, but you, the taxpayer, are responsible for complying with all the case law that has accumulated from it, now at more than 60,000 pages.

+[1] https://taxfoundation.org/compliance-costs-irs-regulations/

-- [1] https://taxfoundation.org/compliance-costs-irs-regulations/ - [2] Fred Rogers Fairchild, Edgar Stevenson Furniss, and Norman Sidney Buck, Elementary Economics, New York: The Macmillan Co., 1927, Vol. 2, p.
-415.
+[2] Fred Rogers Fairchild, Edgar Stevenson Furniss, and Norman Sidney Buck, Elementary Economics, New York: The Macmillan Co., 1927, Vol. 2, p.
+415

-If Roe v.
-Wade were overturned or negated as described, the abortion issue will return to legislation in the respective 50 States, as it was before the 1973 decision.
+When Roe v.
+Wade was overturned, the abortion issue returned to legislation in the respective 50 States, as it was before the 1973 decision.
 Prior to 1973, abortion was legal in some States, illegal in others, and a variety of regulations were in place at the State level.
 Overturning Roe v.
-Wade in and of itself will not create new federal crimes as in b) and c).
+Wade in and of itself did not create new federal crimes as in b) and c).
 Answer a) is wrong because everyone is free to be in favor of or opposed to anything they choose.
-This may be proven by the simple fact that abortion is legal due to Roe v.
+This may be proven by the simple fact that abortion was legal due to Roe v.
 Wade, but no one is being prosecuted for opposing abortion (although some Democrats would prefer it otherwise).
-No one will be prosecuted for favoring abortion if Roe v.
-Wade were overturned.
-Answer d) is wrong because reporting of pregnancy was never required in any State, and will not be required if Roe v.
-Wade is simply overturned.
+No one will be prosecuted for favoring abortion now that Roe v.
+Wade is overturned.
+Answer d) is wrong because reporting of pregnancy was never required in any State, and will not be required under the Dobbs decision (and unlikely in any State).

 The important point here is to consider the factual chain of events that would occur if a law or ruling were overturned, instead of relying on what propagandists claim might happen.
 With no other modifiers, the situation would return to what was before the law or ruling was passed.
 In the case of Roe v.
-Wade, the States would resume regulation of abortion, as it was before.
+Wade, the States have resumes regulation of abortion, as it was before.
 Likewise, if the federal narcotics laws were repealed, the States would be free to regulate them as they did before.